A bit about Us

 Venezuela and back.
 Since the fellow was 72, they decided to swallow the anchor and buy a house

 The overhaul was long overdue!
-Not being a "handy" fellow, the prior owner developed the fine
+Not being a "handy" fellow, the prior owner developed the fine knack of

-satisfaction seeing things done his way.
+things done his way.

-The "Why Dreamtime" page describes our philosophy to a small degree, and clues you in on some of
+The "Why Dreamtime" page describes our philosophy to a small degree, and clues you in on some of our

 music while stargazing!